 How many applications should I send per week?

 Aim for 10-20 during peak periods, adjusting for coursework demands.
-Quality matters, but so does volume—most students need to apply to 50-100+ positions total.
+Quality matters, but so does volume.
+Automation tools like Careery can help maintain this pace without burnout.